 Evaporator Coil Leaks

 Refrigerant leaks can occur lots of places in an air conditioning system.
-Components inside of your outdoor condenser unit can develop holes as the result of vibration.
+Components on the outdoor condenser unit can develop holes, although the seasonal conditions of Lincoln, NE can play into these leaks some another factor is vibration.
 Likewise, mechanical joints may work loose as time goes on.
 Yet a surprising number of leaks occur on the evaporator coil inside of your home.

 These leaks tend to be incredibly small — at least to begin with.
 Very little refrigerant may be lost during every cooling cycle, nonetheless, as time goes on, your refrigerant supply will gradually dwindle.
 As a result, your system will struggle to provide its usual cooling results.